Long-distance device-independent quantum key distribution using single-photon entanglement: Introduction

 In this article, we propose a photonic DIQKD implementation that offers significant advantages with respect to the existing proposals.
 First of all, our scheme is based on single-photon interference effects.
 This results in much higher key rates, as they scale like the square root of the channel transmittance, as opposed to the previous schemes, which were based on two-photon interference and therefore had rates scaling like the channel transmittance.
-Single-photon interference is also at the heart of twin field QKD \cite{Lucamarini2018}, a scheme that achieves the same scaling for the key rate, but needs to assume fully characterized preparation devices, unlike our device-independent scenario.
+While this scaling can be found in other proposals \cite{Mycroft23,Xie2021}, our protocol presents important advantages that either simplify the implementation or offer stronger noise robustness.
+The proposal in \cite{Xie2021} relies on light-matter interaction, while ours is purely photonic.
+In comparison to \cite{Mycroft23}, we show an improvement of approximately 8$\%$ in the efficiencies required for the violation of the Clauser-Horne-Shimony-Holt (CHSH) Bell inequality.
+Single-photon interference is also at the heart of twin field QKD \cite{Lucamarini2018}, a scheme that achieves the same scaling for the key rate but needs to assume fully characterized preparation devices, unlike our device-independent scenario.
 This is possible because in our protocol single-photon interference is used to distribute a single-photon entangled state between the honest users, which is then measured to obtain the Bell violation required for device-independent QKD.
-Our second main ingredient in fact consists of a new scheme to observe Bell inequality violations from single-photon entangled states.
-This allows us to improve the robustness of the Bell test, in particular the detection efficiencies needed for secure key distribution.
+Our second main ingredient in fact consists of a new measurement scheme to observe Bell inequality violations from single-photon entangled states.
+This allows us to improve the robustness of the Bell test, in particular, the detection efficiencies needed for secure key distribution.

+The manuscript is organized as follows.
+In Sec.~\ref{sec:scenario}, we present the scenario, including the heralding scheme, the novel measurement strategy, and the physical model adopted for the single-photon sources.
+In Sec.~\ref{sec:protocol}, we describe the DIQKD protocol under consideration and the methods used in our simulations.
+In Sec.~\ref{sec:security}, we discuss the security of the protocol, both in the asymptotic and finite-size regime.
+In Sec.~\ref{sec:results}, we present the simulation results, focusing on the CHSH values achievable with our measurement scheme and key rates.
+In Sec. \ref{sec:feasibility}, we discuss the main challenges regarding the implementation of our protocol.
+Finally, in Sec.~\ref{sec:conclusions}, we conclude with a discussion of the advantages and limitations of the proposed approach.